My Home and Alphabet group ‘GMUBH’

 - Who all live in a home?

-Ans: Our family. - What do we do at home?
+Ans: Family members. (answers may vary) - What do we do at home?

 Ans: We eat, sleep, cook and bathe. - How should we keep our home?